ELI Board Game Group

 Board Game Group

 Hosted by Shane, one of our ELI Pedagogy Specialists, Board Game Group gives you the opportunity to build confidence in using your English spontaneous speaking skills and critical thinking skills.
-Each week, we play a different game that highlights a particular skill set used in speaking English, such as:
+Each week, we will talk about a new board game topic, learn new board game vocabulary, and play a different game that highlights a particular skill set used in speaking English, such as:

 Negotiation Leadership Deduction Logic Improv Team building Bluffing